gallak/fusiondirectory-plugins-access/README.md

 ## Why this plugin ?

-For example, LemonLDAP::NG have a web interface to setup some application to protect trough CAS / OpendIDC / SAML But it couldn't be easy to setup application trough models, get some dashboard or delegated to other
+For example, LemonLDAP::NG have a web interface to setup some application to protect trough CAS / OpendIDC / SAML But it couldn't be easy to setup application trough models, get some dashboard or delegated to other technicians.

 Trough dedicated API, FusionDirectory could setup application remotely on Web access management system.
-Currently only LemonLDAP:NG is supported ( https://lemonldap-ng.org)
+Currently only LemonLDAP:NG is supported (https://lemonldap-ng.org)

 ## What does it do ?

-You could create attributes configuration (used to setup remote application) You could create a remote Access Service (Only LemonLDAP::NG service supported) You could define SAML/OIDC/CAS applications and apply to a remote Access Service
+You could create attributes configuration (used to setup remote application) You could create a remote Access Service (only LemonLDAP::NG service supported) You could define SAML/OIDC/CAS applications and apply to a remote Access Service You could defined SAML Federation et fetch all metadata in order to overload configuration inside LemonLDAP

 ## Dependencies
 This plugin need taxonomy plugin because all config parameters is stored inside a taxonomy table.
 It's useful if settings of remote service are modified during software evolution.